-Cork Harlequins was founded in 1925, by a group of women employed by Dowdall and O’Mahony, a dairy shop on St Patrick’s Street in Cork, solely as a hockey club.
+Cork Harlequins was founded in 1925, by a group of women employed by Dowdan and O’Mahony, a dairy shop on St Patrick’s Street in Cork, solely as a hockey club.
 The women had entered a tournament at Church Road in Blackrock and when they took to the pitch, the Captain was asked by the organiser what name should be put on the fixture list.
 Legend has it, she picked up the ball at her feet, saw it was made by Harlequins of London and the rest they say is history !
 By 1931 it was a mixed club with 21 women and 11 men attending the 6th AGM.
 This meeting decided to reduce the subscription to 12s 6d or 62 new pence.
 In 1933 the club moved from Church Road, Blackrock to Maryville for which an annual rent of 18 pounds was paid for the season.
 This amount had to be supplemented in 1937 by sub letting the field to Constitution Ladies Club for 7 pounds and 10 shillings.
 1938 saw a move to Dolphin, and a separate Ladies section was formed with the Men’s section promising to give them all the help they wanted.

-With ups and downs over the earlier decades of the club, land was purchased at Farmers Cross in the early 1960s from Dick Young for £900.
+With ups and downs over the earlier decades of the club, land was purchased at Farmers Cross in 1962 from Dick Young for £900.
 This was the catalyst for a new dawn for the club.
 The first “changing rooms” were the back of Dales van, which was replaced by a more permanent “hut” in 1966.
 This year also saw the return of the ladies section, thanks to the commitment of Cyril Daunt, Carmel Byrne (Peare) and Sylvia Morris (Gash) who were among the first members.

 The club added a cricket section in 1967 and in September 1970 the Lord Mayor of Cork opened the new club pavilion.
 This consisted of a bar (the present men’s changing room) and two changing rooms (the women’s changing room).